 - 1. The quantity of heat required to change 1 kg of a solid into liquid at atmospheric pressure at its melting point is called

 - (a) latent heat of vaporisation.

 - (b) latent heat of fusion.

 - (c) latent heat of sublimation.

 - (d) latent heat of evaporation.

-Ans. (b) latent heat of fusion.
+- Ans. (b) latent heat of fusion.

 - 2. During summer, water kept in an earthen pot becomes cool due to the phenomenon of

-- (a) evaporation.

-- (b) diffusion.
+- (a) evaporation. (b) diffusion.

-- (c) transpiration.

-- (d) osmosis.
+- (c) transpiration. (d) osmosis.

-Ans. (a) evaporation.
+- Ans. (a) evaporation.

 - 3. Which of the following will increase the evaporation of water?

 - (a) Adding common salt to water

 - (b) Reducing the surface area of water

 - (c) Decrease in temperature of water

 - (d) Increase in temperature of water

 - Ans. (d) Increase in temperature of water

 - 4. Define evaporation. - Ans.
 The phenomenon of change of a liquid into vapour at any temperature below the boiling point of the liquid is called evaporation. - 5.
 Define boiling point. - Ans.
 The temperature at which a liquid changes into a gas (or vapour) is called the boiling point of the liquid. - 6.
 Define melting point. - Ans.
 The temperature at which a solid changes into a liquid is called the melting point of the solid. - 7.
-Is boiling a surface phenomenon or a bulk phenomenon? - Ans.
-Boiling is a bulk phenomenon. - 8.
-What is the SI unit of latent heat of fusion?
+Is boiling a surface phenomenon or a bulk phenomenon?

-Ans.
-J/kg

-- 9. Does the rate of evaporation increase with increase in surface area? - Ans.
-Yes, evaporation, being a surface phenomenon, increases with increase in surface area.

-10. What is dry ice?
-What happens when the pressure under which it is stored is decreased to 1 atm?

 - Ans.
+Boiling is a bulk phenomenon.
+It occurs throughout the liquid.
+Formation of bubbles take place inside the liquid as well as at surface. - 8.
+What is the SI unit of latent heat of fusion? - Ans.
+J/kg - 9.
+Does the rate of evaporation increase with increase in surface area? - Ans.
+Yes, evaporation, being a surface phenomenon, increases with increase in surface area. - 10.
+What is dry ice?
+What happens when the pressure under which it is stored is decreased to 1 atm? - Ans.
 Solid carbon dioxide is known as dry ice.
 When pressure is decreased to 1 atm, it gets directly converted into vapours. - 11.
 What happens to the boiling point of a liquid when atmospheric pressure of a liquid decreases? - Ans.
 The temperature at which a liquid changes into vapour at the atmospheric pressure is called the boiling point of the liquid.
 Thus, when atmospheric pressure decreases, boiling point of liquid also decreases.